johnhyde/island/04 unwind, pray.md

 "Of course, madam," said Manuel, in a distinctively non-distinctive voice.

 "Oh, come off it!" said Fran, weakly throwing a small pillow at the overgrown tin can.
-With a *bzt, bzhrt, zhuu* noise that seemed to be produced by a human mouth, the front of the robot-suit's face-visor opened, revealing the handsomely mustached human visage of the ultimately enfleshèd Manuel Ordinator Computer Gonzalez.
+With a *bzt, bzhrt, zhuu* noise that seemed to be produced by a human mouth, the front of the robot-suit's face-visor opened, revealing the handsomely mustached human visage of the ultimately enfleshèd Manuel Ordinator Computer Gonzalez.[@ Oh no way Manuel is enfleshèd??? ~J][@ What a twist! ~M][@ It's probably just my _homo_ bias showing.
+But I read the part about him singing a beautiful song about Sonic or whatever and I thought, hold on, I'm a human supremacist, that's a human type activity! ~M][@ just wait till I make Manuel Ordinator Computer Gonzalez actually just a really fancy robot that looks like a human hiding in a clunky robot suit ~J][@ Driven by a homunculus ~M]

 [J; 348 words]